sgalushin/textile-rolls-controller-backend/README.md

 1. Manually create an S3 bucket (or use an existing one).
 This bucket will be used as `BUCKET_FOR_LAMBDAS` during deployment.

+2. Run `make install` to install npm packages for every service.

-2. (optional) By default CORS policy is `Allow-Origin: "*"`.
+3. (optional) By default CORS policy is `Allow-Origin: "*"`.
 You can tighten CORS restrictions in the Product Catalog and Rolls services:
    - Change the `Api/Properties/Cors/AllowOrigin/` section in each `template.yaml`.
    - Change `SERVICE_DIRECTORY/src/lambda-handlers/accessControlHeaders.json`

-3. From the root project directory run the following command:
+4. From the root project directory run the following command:

 `make deploy PARAMETERS`